aleascript/resonance/index.md

 It provides something simpler:

-**a way to turn the elements of a fictional situation into a resolution.**
+**a way to turn what matters in a fictional situation into a resolution.**

+This is where Resonance introduces one of its fundamental concepts: the **Mise**.

 ---